4l3b/WorkTrack_pwa/README.md

 Press to delete the app’s memory of previous sessions.

 GETLOG:
-Press to download a log file containing the history of sessions.
+Press to download a log file containing the history of work sessions.
 Press and hold for 3 seconds to upload a log file into the memory.

 TIME LEFT:
 When Time Left reaches zero, its value blinks, and a sound alarm plays.
 Press the button to stop the blinking and alarm and continue working overtime.